Lithuania's Ruta Meilutyte has continued her fantastic form this year with more success, at the World Schools' Championship in Brazil.

 Meilutyte also found herself disqualified from the 200m breaststroke event in Brasilia for an "underwater" finish to her race.

-"I guess it's a sign from above that maybe I should just stick to 50 & 100!,"
+"I guess it's a sign from above that maybe I should just stick to 50 & 100!," she tweeted.

 The English Schools team was led by Meilutyte's coach Jon Rudd, with all seven of the swimmers from Plymouth College winning at least one medal each.